SoapDoesCode/Asteria-Launcher/README.md

   * Automatically updates mods to new game versions using the Modrinth API
   * Performance mod suggestions when adding a game version (modded versions only)
   * Dynamic mod switching between game versions - no need to manually move mods around

+### Supported Platforms
+Asteria is designed to work on any system, including Linux, Windows, and MacOS!
+The launcher attempts to detect your Minecraft installation in the default path, although if it cannot be found, or you wish to use a custom path, you can still manually set it